keatmin/golang-learning/gowtests/README.md

 ## Dependency Injection
 1. Both bytes.Buffer and os.Stdout implements io.Writer
 2. Understanding general purposes interface can software reusable in a number of contexts

+## Mocking
+1. backtick syntax allows us to create string but includes newline
+2. `i--` to loop backwards for `post statement` in `for statement`
+3. when time.Sleep is added test will take 3s to run, quick feedback loop is needed and slow test ruins productivity